kevinarne/cadrangle/README.md

 # How to Play
 - Get 4-6 people together.
 - Whoever last opened a CAD software is the first judge.
-- The judge picks something the other players has to model.
+- The judge picks something the other players have to model.
     - These can be whatever you want.
         - "A bunny designed for injection molding."
         - "A planter that reminds me of Cthulu."